-The Montgomery County Historical Commission is pleased with the third year of its Youth Advisory Board (“YAB” for short) composed of juniors and seniors representing public and private high schools in Montgomery County.
+One of the most important branches of the Montgomery County Historical Commission is its Youth Advisory Board (“YAB” for short).
+Composed of juniors and seniors representing public and private high schools in Montgomery County.
 The goal is to harness the “Youth Power” in our communities by forming a high school youth advisory board.
 The Historical Commission believes this is the first such county-wide youth organization of its kind in Texas.

 The Montgomery County Historical Commission is a duly constituted organization of Montgomery County government composed of citizen members appointed by the County Commissioners who serve for two-year terms.
 The Commission reports to the County Judge and the Commissioners Court and the Texas Historical Commission.
 The Commission works in various fields including archeology, architecture, history, economic development and heritage tourism for the purpose of preserving and promoting the rich history and heritage of Montgomery County—the third oldest county in Texas, created in 1837.

 The Youth Advisory Board has its own set of By-Laws along with a Mission Statement:

 To provide the youth of Montgomery County opportunities through volunteerism and service to have a positive effect on the preservation and promotion of the history and heritage of Texas and Montgomery County; to discover and circulate information that is important to the historical identity of Montgomery County; and to offer a forum by which youth in Montgomery County can voice their ideas and concerns.

 These energetic and creative young people—all personally selected by their school teachers and administrators—will individually and collectively:

 - Be a voice for the youth of Montgomery County in our Historical Commission’s goals to make history relevant, interesting and fun for all ages

 - Promote Historical Commission activities and events, such as the upcoming first annual History Road Rally and similar historical events around Montgomery County